Social inclusion and volunteering

 There are a range of guides available from volunteering organisations to help both volunteers and volunteer involving organisations to support social inclusion.
 Feel free to download any of the below guides.

-- Volunteer Now (UK): Involving people with disabilities
+- Volunteer Now (NI): Involving people with disabilities

-- Volunteer Now (UK): Volunteering for people with disabilities
+- Volunteer Now (NI): Volunteering for people with disabilities

 - Dublin City Volunteer Centre: Experience Counts: Volunteering amongst people aged 55 and over